 Of all the stonework I do, my commissioned sculptural works have proven to be the most rewarding, and my clients invariably speak lyrically of the process.
 Commissioning and fashioning a unique work of art involves personal, collaborative investments of time, taste, trust and talent.
 From excited conceptual beginnings to gratifying final installations, commissions follow a complex sequence of milestones.
-These may be unfamiliar to clients, but they are steps I can guide them along from my own past experience.
+These steps may be unfamiliar to clients, but due to my past experiences, I more than happy to be a guide.

-Site visit: The artist visits the site that the sculpture will occupy, meets with all interested parties, takes measurements, sketches site plans and records initial impressions.
+Site visit: The artist will visit the site that the sculpture will occupy, meet with all interested parties, take measurements, and record site information and initial impressions.
 After the site visit, the artist will put together a design proposal for initial conceptual development of the work.
 Typically, 50% of proposal development costs are paid before proceeding further.

 Concept presentation: The initial concepts are presented.
 This may be one or multiple possibilities, at the artist’s discretion.
 Basic material choices may be included in this process.
 Feedback on the concept and direction are solicited and budget ranges are discussed.

-Concept Refinement: Very often, feedback from the initial presentation is incorporated into a second presentation.
+Concept Refinement: Feedback from the initial presentation is incorporated into a second presentation.

 Budgeting: Once the concept is fully defined, with scale and rough dimensions determined, the larger budgeting can be completed.
 This typically ends the initial concept development proposal phase, and at this point the other 50% of the initial contract costs are due.
 As is standard in the industry, Rhodes’ designs remain the property of the artist and may not be built by others without express permission.